natalieagus/50002/docs/Labs/lab3.md

 3. (1%) TAs will ask you two questions (same protocol as lab 2) about the waveforms, ensure that you understand how the waveform works

 {:.highlight}
 **Schedule** a checkoff with your TA anytime before the end of next week's lab as a 1D group.
 The checkoff is graded **individually** but to aid logistics and to ensure everyone in the group is on the same page, you are required to attend the checkoff together as a 1D group.
+It will take about 15 minutes in total for the whole group to clear a checkoff on average.

 ## Summary